 Washington, D.C. is one of the country’s most historic and vibrant cities.
 As the nation’s capital, some of the most brilliant and powerful people in the country live here.
 But even within this exciting city, there are several individual neighborhoods that serve as cultural centers and hotspots in their own right.

 One of these neighborhoods is Shaw, which has a long history of being a lively place to visit and to make your home.
-This guide lets you explore some of the most interesting places in your neighborhood for the best price of all: free.
+If you happen to be staying at one of the luxury apartments in Shaw DC, this guide lets you explore some of the most interesting places in your neighborhood for the best price of all: free.
 Read on for your guide to five of the free things that you can do in Shaw.

 Check out the Mary McLeod Bethune Council House